 A counselor can be the technician you need that makes sure your brain is operating as smoothly as possible.
 Talk to a Seattle-based therapist and see what they can do for you.

-I am licensed in Washington with 13 years of professional work experience.
-I have experience in helping clients with eating disorders & depression.
-I believe that you are the expert of your story and that you have many strengths that will assist you in overcoming those things that challenge you.
+I am licensed in Washington with 3 years of professional work experience.
+I have experience in helping clients with stress and anxiety, lgbt-related issues, motivation, self esteem, and confidence, & depression.
+I work with my clients to create an open and safe environment where thoughts and feelings can be shared without fear of judgment.
 Taking the first step to seeking a more fulfilling and happier life takes courage.
 I am here to support you in that process.
-I am a Rogerian therapist, so the focus is on YOU in our sessions.
-I have exercises to help you feel more relaxed and optimistic.
-I look forward ...

 I am licensed in Washington with 5.5 years of professional work experience.
 I have experience in helping clients with bipolar disorder, trauma and abuse, stress and anxiety, depression, and ADHD.
 I also love helping people with vocational issues, LGBTQ issues, and working with your values and spirituality only if that is something that interests you.
 I work with my clients to create an open and safe environment where thoughts and feelings can be shared without fear of judgment.
 I like to collaborate with you and empower you to guide the goals and direction of your...